 ARTS 205: Drawing II.
 (3)

 Further concentration on basic drawing concepts with a greater emphasis on descriptive and perceptual drawing skills using both dry and wet media.
 Assigned problems explore aspects of still life, landscape, portraiture and/or the figure.

 Prerequisites: ARTS 106 and ARTS 121.

-ARTS 207: Painting I. (3)

-Painting materials and techniques, integrating basic drawing concepts with color theory and composition.
+ARTS 207: Painting I. (3) Painting materials and techniques, integrating basic drawing concepts with color theory and composition.
 Emphasis on descriptive and perceptual skills through assigned problems which explore aspects of still life, landscape, portraiture and/or the figure.

-Prerequisites: ARTS 106 and ARTS 121

-ARTS 213: Sculpture I. (3)

-A further exploration into the concepts presented in Three-Dimensional Design.
+Prerequisites: ARTS 106 and ARTS 121 ARTS 213: Sculpture I. (3) A further exploration into the concepts presented in Three-Dimensional Design.
 Will investigate, through specific assignments, issues that are central to producing sculpture.

-Prerequisite: ARTS 123

-ARTS 216: Raku - A Ceramic Low-Firing Reduction Process.
-(3)

-Students will be introduced to the principles of Raku Firing including simple glaze formulation, firing techniques, and designing-building the kiln.

-Prerequisite: ARTS 168

-ARTS 257: Small Scale Metal Construction II.
-(3 to a maximum of 6)

-A continuation of ARTS 157.
+Prerequisite: ARTS 123 ARTS 216: Raku - A Ceramic Low-Firing Reduction Process.
+(3) Students will be introduced to the principles of Raku Firing including simple glaze formulation, firing techniques, and designing-building the kiln.
+Prerequisite: ARTS 168 ARTS 257: Small Scale Metal Construction II.
+(3 to a maximum of 6) A continuation of ARTS 157.
 Fabrication skills are further developed and refined.
 Emphasis is on developing a deeper understanding of form/content as it relates to intimate scale.
 Prerequisites: ARTS 157.

 ARTS 268: Ceramics: Materials and Aesthetics.
 (3 to a maximum of 6) Continuation of ARTS168 with emphasis placed on the mastery of foring, surfacing, and firing processes, expanded critical awareness, and the development of a personal aesthetic.
 Open-ended and self-selected projects.
 Individual and group critiques.
 Prerequisites: ARTS 168 ARTS 287.
 Black & White Photography.
 (3) Concentrates on black and white photographic techniques: film processing and fine black and white printing.
-Prerequisite: ARTS 187 and 188. {Offered upon demand} ARTS 288: Color Techniques in Photography (3) The techniques and aesthetics of color photographic imaging.
+Prerequisite: ARTS 187 and 188. {Offered upon demand} ARTS 288: Color Techniques in Photography [Introduction to Color Photography] (3) The techniques and aesthetics of color photographic imaging.
 Prerequisites: ARTS 187; ARTS 188. .

 ARTS 289: Digital Imaging Techniques (3)

 Techniques and aesthetics of digital imaging using a variety of software programs and hardware.

 Prerequisite: ARTS 187; ARTS 188

 ARTS 298: Topics.
 (1-3)

 Titles will vary.
 CR/NC

+$\sim \sim$

 Arts and Sciences (ARSC)

-ARSC 198: Introduction to Undergraduate Study.
-(3)

-Develops academic skills through study of the content areas including scholarship, research, comprehension, analysis, synthesis, evaluation, application, critical thinking and communication of ideas.

-Corequisite: Some sections may require coregistration in another specified course.
+ARSC 198: Freshman Seminar Topics.
+[Introduction to Undergraduate Study.]
+(3) Variable content in an academic discipline.
+Through study of topic, develops academic skills including scholarship, research, comprehension, analysis, synthesis, evaluation, application, critical thinking, and communication of ideas.
+Most sections require coregistration in a specified "linked" course.
+Corequisite: some sections may require coregistration in another specified course.
+Restriction: freshman standing.

-Arts and Sciences Cooperative Education Program (ASCP)

-ASCP 105: Cooperative Work Phase.
-(0)

-A mechanism for registered work phase students from the College of Arts and Sciences as full time students while working.
+Arts and Sciences Cooperative Education Program (ASCP) ASCP 105: Cooperative Work Phase.
+(0) A mechanism for registered work phase students from the College of Arts and Sciences as full time students while working.
 CR/NC.

-ASTRONOMY (ASTR)

 Listed in the UNM-Albuquerque catalog as the Department of Physics and Astronomy.
 See also "Physics."

 ASTR 101: Introduction to Astronomy.
 (3))

 Conceptual description of our fascinating universe: early astronomy, Newtonian, synthesis, Earth, Moon, planets, asteroids, comets, the Sun, our solar system, stars, black holes, galaxies, dark matter, dark energy and cosmological mysteries.
 Meets New Mexico Lower Division General Education Common Core Curriculum Area III: Science (NMCCN 1114).

 ASTR 101L: Astronomy Laboratory.
 (1)

 Intended as an adjunct to ASTR 101, this course deals with elementary techniques in astronomical observations.
 Meets New Mexico Lower Division General Education Common Core Area III: Science (NMCCN 1114).

 Pre-or Corequisite: ASTR 101.
 Two hours lab.

 Automotive Technology (AUTT)

 AUTT 193T: Topics.
 (1-6)

 Titles will vary.